-The average lease term is 5 years and the average effective borrowing rate was 15% (2017: 15%).
+The average lease term is 5 years and the average effective borrowing rate was 15% (2018: 15%).

 Interest rates are fixed at the contract date.
-All leases escalate at 15% p.a and no arrangements have been entered into for contingent rent.
+All leases have fixed repayments and no arrangements have been entered into for contingent rent.